Frequently Asked Questions

 Q: When will practices and games start?

 A: This will depend on your coach and the seasons and leagues in which you participate.
-However, for the winter leagues, most practices start in November and most games start after Thanksgiving or in early December.
+Tryouts will be held in September and some teams may participate in fall leagues or tournaments.
+Winter leagues typically start after Thanksgiving or in early December and run through Feb to mid March.

 Q: What days are games held?